Creating a CBC

 Exercise formatting

-Show exercise progress (number of tasks) & task label
+Show exercise progress & task label

 The task counter is right below the question text.